AdobeDocs/campaign-web.en/help/v8/workflows/orchestrate-activities.md

 ### Initialization script

-The **Initialization script** field lets you initialize variables or modify activity properties.
+The **Initialization script** lets you initialize variables or modify activity properties.
+Click the **Edit code** button and type the snippet of code to execute.
+The script is called when the activity executes.
+Refer to the section related to [event variables](../workflows/event-variables.md)

 ## Example {#example}